samyak112/What-If/README.md

 ## Data

-BPE tokenizer trained from scratch.
-80% FineWeb / 20% WikiText-103, streamed and tokenized to `.bin` files, token budget = `20 * param_count`.
+BPE tokenizer trained from scratch, streamed and tokenized to `.bin` files, token budget = `20 * param_count`.
 Val loss tracked per-dataset and as a blend.

 ## Training